 Creating a Writing Practice

 Inherently, being a writer means we have a creative brain.
 That creative brain can often show up in ways that feel like chaos — the best possible kind, but chaos nonetheless.
 If the phrase “writing process” makes you wiggle in your seat as it did for me, I can assure you this article isn’t about telling you what you’re doing wrong or what you need to change.
-A writing process is very personal.
+The writing process is very personal.
 It's also a process that can be hard to define.
 At the end of the day, all that really matters is that you are joyfully allowing words to flow and hit the page.

 One of the core benefits of defining your creative process is consistency.
 A writing process will help to keep you accountable for showing up and writing.
 The words don’t have to be perfect but they need to appear.
 Just like physical activity is key to toning and sculpting your body, words are key to a completed writing project.